 OTREC is pleased to announce the posting of the 2009-2010 Request of Proposal (RFP).
 The total funding available under this RFP is approximately $2 million, and OTREC expects to fund as many high quality proposals as possible to support relevant work that relates to the theme and supports national transportation priorities, initiatives and needs.
 Due to the nature of our federal funding, project timeframes proposed should be for one year, and should generate measurable results in that time.
 All OTREC awards require a minimum of 100% match from non-federal sources.
 Please remember that it is critical that you obtain match commitment as part of putting together your proposal.
 To download the RFP, proposal and budget forms, please go to: http://otrec.us/content/rfp2010.php.
 To submit your abstract, please go to: http://otrec.us/rfp/2010_rfp_form1.php.
 Abstracts are due 5:00 PM February 20, 2009.
 OTREC will only accept full proposals for abstracts that are submitted by the deadline.
 Full proposals are due 5:00 pm on March 20, 2009.

-OTREC is pleased to announce the third issue of OTREC News.
+OTREC is pleased to announce the fifth issue of OTREC News.
 Issues of OTREC News include reports on our research projects, profiles of students and faculty, introductions to our Executive Committee and Advisory Board, updates on education programs and events, reports of partner university transportation news, and examples of exciting collaboration within our Consortium.
-This issue includes several special features describing ongoing research projects, the Region X Student Conference and much more.
+This issue includes several special features describing ongoing research projects, OTREC’s 2008-2009 Students of the Year and much more.
 We welcome your feedback on our publications!
-Read the newsletter here: Newsletter Spring 2008.
+Please contact us if you would like a paper copy.